Top 12 Difference between Private and Public Administration & Similarities

 3. Principle of external financial control

-In different explanations of Herbert Alexander Simon (he was an American political scientist), has found that the difference between private and public administration has coded on the viewpoint of the following things.
+In different explanations of Herbert Alexander Simon (he was an American political scientist), it has been found that the difference between private and public administration is coded in the viewpoint of the following things.
 Such as-

 1. Popular belief vs. Imagination